Sclerotherapy And Asclera®

 What Other Treatment Options Are Available?

-At Siperstein Dermatology Group we offer laser treatment with a 1064nm ND:YAG laser, IPL treatment, as well as sclerotherapy with Asclera®.
-Preparation for receiving laser treatment and IPL requires you to stay out of the sun for a little while.
+At Siperstein Dermatology Group we offer IPL treatment as well as sclerotherapy with Asclera®.
+Preparation for receiving IPL requires you to stay out of the sun for a little while.
 Patients undergoing laser can expect to feel a mild heat and will be required to wear the provided goggles to protect their eyes from the bright light while undergoing treatment.

 When To Choose Laser And When To Choose Sclerotherapy?

 The answer to this is often both.
 Sometimes the blood vessels are too small for our needle to fit into.
 In this situation we would need laser.
 Often, treatment starts with sclerotherapy to get the main vessels and then clean up the remaining redness and smaller veins with the laser.
 Since it is not FDA approved to use Asclera® on the face, we most often use laser.
-If someone is tanned, we cannot use the IPL and need to either use sclerotherapy or the ND:YAG laser.
+If someone is tanned, we cannot use the IPL.

 If you have any further questions about Sclerotherapy and vein removal procedures, contact a professional at Siperstein Dermatology Group or schedule a complimentary consult by calling our Boynton Beach or Boca Raton office today.